Stem Cell Procedure

-Intra-Dermal Administration around the hair follicles: – Platelet Rich Plasma is mixed with the patient’s own adipose tissue stem cells extract at the time of infusion.
-The scalp is numbed with the application of local anaesthesia and the PRP along with the stem cells is infused around the follicles with the help of small micro needles.
-This intra-dermal, local application of PRP with stem cells can accelerate the healing process around the follicles immediately.
-The approach can stimulate the native stem cells and provide the strength, support, vitality and resilience to the follicles; which will be helpful in generating new hair strands naturally.
+Around the hair follicles :- In this procedure, Platelet Rich Plasma (PRP) along with a pool of stem cells is infused around the hair follicles using micro-needles, after local anesthesia of the scalp area.
+This intra-dermal, local application of PRP with stem cells can accelerate the healing process around the follicles immediately to stimulate the native stem cells.
+These native cells, in turn, provide strength, support, vitality and resilience to the follicles and help in generating natural new hair strands.

-In general, most of the intradermal injection are delievered inside the skin, through micro needle via mantoux technique; wherein the needle will be inserted at an angle of 5-15 degree around the area.
+In general, most of the intradermal injections are delivered inside the skin through micro-needles using mantoux technique (the needle is inserted at an angle of 5-15 degree).